cschwarz68/TrailerBackerUpper/docs/notes.md

 1. The original user on the Raspberry Pi is "nads" with password "nads".
 2. The second user is "nads2" with password "nads2".
 3. Attempting to use visual tests / debugging while connected to the second user via.
 SSH will not work.
+	Can we set up [X forwarding?](https://en.wikipedia.org/wiki/X_Window_System) Is that worth the effort?
 4. When broadcasting video output, run [`client.py`](../src/streaming_client/client.py) on target machine to view stream.
 5. ~~Cannot record video while using the controller to control the car.
 Suspected voltage drop causes the gamepad to disconnect, forcing the program into autonomous mode.~~ You can now record video while using the controller to control the car
 6. We may not have enough state information to implement model predictive control.
-7. Sometimes the monitor enters a state where everything is minimized.
+7. Sometimes the monitor will default to a bad resolution on boot.
 To correct this:
 	1. Click the Raspberry Pi icon in the upper left corner.
 	2. Go to Preferences --> Screen Configuration.
 	3. Right click on the HDMI that appears.